PoisotLab/ms_network_prediction/manuscript.md

 across spatial, temporal and organizational scales.
 The interwoven nature of these processes imposes structure on biodiversity data which is invisible when examined only through the lens of a single scale.
-Machine learning methods have enormous potential in finding this structure in biodiversity data [@Desjardins-Proulx2019ArtInt], and have the potential to be used together with mechanistic models in order to make prediction of ecological dynamics more robust [@Rackauckas2020UniDif; @Becker2020PreWil],
+Machine learning methods have enormous potential in finding this structure [@Desjardins-Proulx2019ArtInt], and have the potential to be used together with mechanistic models in order to make prediction of ecological dynamics more robust [@Rackauckas2020UniDif; @Becker2020PreWil],